 Investment properties are properties that are either owned by the Group or leased under a finance lease that are held in order to earn rentals or for capital appreciation, or both, rather than for use in the production or supply of goods or services, or for administrative purposes, or in the ordinary course of business.
-Investment properties also include right-ofuse assets relating to leasehold land that is held for long-term capital appreciation or for a currently indeterminate use.
-Investment properties comprise completed investment properties and properties that are being constructed or developed for future use as investment properties.
+Investment properties also include right-of-use assets relating to leasehold land that is held for long-term capital appreciation or for a currently indeterminate use.
+Investment properties comprise completed investment properties.
 Properties held under operating leases are classified as investment properties when the definition of an investment property is met.